egidijus/alpine-jazz-hands/README.md

 docker run -it -e RSA_PRIVATE_KEY="$(cat ./your-rsa-key.rsa)" --entrypoint sh --user root -v $(pwd)/your-rsa-key.rsa.pub:/etc/apk/keys/abuild.rsa.pub -v $(pwd):/home/builder/package -v $(pwd)/packages:/home/builder/packages "alpine-jazz-hands"
 ```

-Please note, that the entrypoint will not have run, and you can't build packages as root.
+* Please note, that the entrypoint will not have run, and you can't build packages as root.

+# Q and A

+Q: Why is it called `alpine-jazz-hands` ?
+  A: Because I made this and I wanted a fun name.